Melting Chocolate

 Afterword

 Felix has written down the true story of my achievement.
 He was born in Bern and grew up in the surrounding area.
 To preserve this cultural heritage, he founded Chocobern.
-Since January 2020, he has been accompanying guests through Switzerland’s most extensive chocolate history, sharing his local knowledge with them.
-Now, one could accuse him of trivialising the story about myself.
-Moreover, since the broadcast of “Switzerland and Chocolate,” he has been repeatedly asked about the legend.
+Since January 2020, he has been sharing his local knowledge with guests on a walk of life along Bern’s sweet past.
+Now, one could accuse him of trivializing the story about myself.
+Moreover, since the broadcast of “Schweiz und die Schokolade,” he has been repeatedly asked about the legend.
 However, a complete explanation of the background is not possible.
 He has therefore decided to publish a counterstatement to the version presented in “Patriarchs.”
 Interested guests can be referred to this website in the future.

 With Felix, guests can enjoy various specialties that sweeten up their stay in Bern.
-I can therefore recommend a visit to him to every chocolate lover.
-You can learn more about his offerings related to Bern’s chocolate side at the following link.
+I would therefore highly recommend a visit to him for any chocolate lover.
+Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive history of chocolate.

 Felix has written down the true story of my achievement.
 He was born in Bern and grew up in the surrounding area.
 To preserve this cultural heritage, he founded Chocobern.
-Since January 2020, he has been accompanying guests through Switzerland’s most extensive chocolate history, sharing his local knowledge with them.
-Now, one could accuse him of trivialising the story about myself.
-Moreover, since the broadcast of “Switzerland and Chocolate,” he has been repeatedly asked about the legend.
+Since January 2020, he has been sharing his local knowledge with guests on a walk of life along Bern’s sweet past.
+Now, one could accuse him of trivializing the story about myself.
+Moreover, since the broadcast of “Schweiz und die Schokolade,” he has been repeatedly asked about the legend.
 However, a complete explanation of the background is not possible.
 He has therefore decided to publish a counterstatement to the version presented in “Patriarchs.”
 Interested guests can be referred to this website in the future.

 With Felix, guests can enjoy various specialties that sweeten up their stay in Bern.
-I can therefore recommend a visit to him to every chocolate lover.
-You can learn more about his offerings related to Bern’s chocolate side at the following link.
+I would therefore highly recommend a visit to him for any chocolate lover.
+Click the link below to learn more about what he has to offer regarding Switzerland’s most comprehensive history of chocolate.

 Made on